zxul767/ex-machina/content/blog/cl-macros/index.md

 sum(k**2 for k in range(1, N+1))
 ```

 Does Common Lisp have a similar feature?
 Not as part of the language itself, but with macros you can always design your own DSL and implement something similar.
-In fact, looping is such a common operation that Lisp hackers[^lisp-hackers] created the `loop` macro which can do everything list comprehensions can and more.
+In fact, looping is such a common operation that Lisp hackers[^lisp-hackers] created the `loop` macro which can do everything list comprehensions can do and more.
 This is what the equivalent version looks like:

 ```lisp
 (loop for k from 1 to 10 summing (expt k 2))